Aaditya-3/Mnemos/README.md

 ENABLE_TOOL_SANDBOX=true
 ```

-## Operational Notes
+## Operational Checks

-- If backend startup prints `GROQ_API_KEY loaded: False`, `.env` is missing/misconfigured.
+- Startup should print that `.env` was loaded from the project root.
+- `GET /health` shows whether semantic memory is enabled and which vector backend is active.
+- `GET /metrics` exposes Prometheus-style metrics.
-- `/health` reports active vector backend and feature toggle states.
+- `GET /api/v1/platform/config` shows the active vector collection name and runtime toggles.
-- `/metrics` exposes Prometheus-style counters/histograms.
-- In-memory rate limits/replay tracking and refresh-token store are suitable for local/single-instance use; move these to shared infrastructure (Redis/DB) for multi-instance deployments.
+- `POST /test-memory` is useful when you want a quick semantic memory ingestion/retrieval smoke test.

-## Current Limits and Tradeoffs
+## Current Tradeoffs

-- LLM generation is Groq-only in current code path.
+- LLM generation is Groq-only in the current runtime path.
-- Local JSON vector fallback is convenient for development but not for distributed consistency.
+- The mounted auth flow is a simple local username/password system.
-- Optional Celery wiring exists, but FastAPI `BackgroundTasks` is the default execution path.
+- FastAPI `BackgroundTasks` is the default semantic maintenance execution path; Celery wiring exists but is optional.
-- Legacy frontend file `frontend/script.js` is still present; primary UI is `frontend/app.jsx`.
+- `frontend/script.js` is still exposed for compatibility, but `frontend/app.jsx` is the primary frontend entrypoint.